mattpetrie/React-Node-Project-Seed/README.md

 * Server-side rendering of React components
 * Component-based file organization
 * Tests for Server API
+* Gulp task for production build with minifying, etc.
 * Explore using Webpack for bundling of front-end assets